lyteword/chspurgeon-tod/volume-7/psalm-150.md

 c) All human ability cannot place a worthy offering at his feet.

-3\.The soul and essential of true worship.
+3\.
+The soul and essential of true worship.

-4\.God's requirements as to worship in these present times.— *W.B.H.*
+4\.
+God's requirements as to worship in these present times.— *W. B. H.*

 **Verse 6.**

-1\.The august Giver of "life, and breath, and all things."
+1\.
+The august Giver of "life, and breath, and all things."

-2\.The due and true use of the gifts of life.
+2\.
+The due and true use of the gifts of life.

-3\.The resultant swathing of earth in consecrated atmosphere, and millennial hallelujahs.— *W.B.H.*
+3\.
+The resultant swathing of earth in consecrated atmosphere, and millennial hallelujahs.— *W. B. H.*

 **Verse 6.** A fitting close to the psalter, considered as a desire, a prayer, or an exhortation.

-1\.As a desire, it realizes the glory due to God, the worship ennobling to man, the disposition of heart which would make all the world into a holy brotherhood.
+1\.
+As a desire, it realizes the glory due to God, the worship ennobling to man, the disposition of heart which would make all the world into a holy brotherhood.

-2\.As a prayer, it seeks the downfall of every superstition, the universal spread of the truth, the conversion of every soul.
+2\.
+As a prayer, it seeks the downfall of every superstition, the universal spread of the truth, the conversion of every soul.

-3\.As an exhortation, it is plain, pertinent, pure in its piety, perfect in its charity.— *J.F.*
+3\.
+As an exhortation, it is plain, pertinent, pure in its piety, perfect in its charity.— *J. F.*

  *HALLELUJAH!*